At Namasté Center for Healing, we assist individuals in learning how to recover their true selves, their relationships

-Meg facilitates our Monday night men’s sexual & co-occurring recovery group.
-She co-facilitates the Intimate Connections Classes as well as the Gottman Classes with Candice.
+Meg also facilitates our Monday night men’s sexual & co-occurring recovery group.
+She co-facilitates the Intimate Connections Program as well as the Gottman Classes with Candice.
 She provides individual, couples therapy, and psycho-educational support for men with riskier sexual behavior(prevention) and their partners, and co-facilitates our Intimate Connections class with Candice each month.
 Meg currently serves on the NOJOS (juvenile sex offender) board and the NOJOS discharge committee.

 Rich Andelin, LCMHC, CSAT-C, EMDR Trained

 Annie Jacobs, LACMHC, EMDR Trained

-Annie Jacobs, is an LACMHC, EMDR trained who graduated with her Master’s degree from Lesley University in Cambridge, MA across from Harvard University.
+Annie Jacobs is our full time trauma and addictions specialist.
+She is the newest member of our clinical team who came highly recommended from Lesley College in Cambridge, MA (across from Harvard University).
 She studied Holistic therapy and received a Trauma Studies Certificate.
-She also has a strong background in Internal Family Systems Model.
-During that time, she studied abroad in Ireland learning about survivors of extensive sexual and physical abuse and complex trauma.
+She has a strong background in Internal Family Systems Model and integrative healing.
+She has studied abroad in Ireland learning about survivors of extensive sexual and physical abuse and complex trauma.
 She has worked in a pharmacy for over 9 years and is passionate about understanding the biology of trauma, addiction and holistic recovery.
+Annie has also trained with and received consultation from DID expert Anastasia Pollock, LCMHC.
 Before joining our team at Namasté, Annie worked with adult women in a short-term inpatient treatment setting in Boston who had multiple addictions, attachment issues, various mood disorders, and complex PTSD.
 She provides individual, conjoint couples, and group therapy to our patients.
 She has been the lead facilitator of our 12-Week Mastering the Trauma Wound Workshop and is currently the lead facilitator of our 12-week female Partner Empowered groups.